betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 As Armstrong and Aldrin streaked across the lunar horizon and dropped to the surface, their DSKY flashed a program alarm, momentarily stopped operating and blanked out.
 The AGC effectively rebooted.
-All running programs were cleared and those that were restart protected were restarted in priority order according to a pre-programmed set of restart rules.
+All running programs were cleared and those that were protected were restarted in priority order according to a pre-programmed set of restart rules.
 Restart took only a few seconds and had been designed into the AGC from the very beginning.
 Remarkably, an internal NASA report<sup>[10]</sup> had raised significant doubts about its value only months prior to the Apollo 11 mission.
 As Apollo 11